 - TIP: If you use dried dill weed, you might need to use less than 2 tablespoons as it’s very pungent.

-- Use buttermilk or kefir (that’s what I use most of the time).
+- Use buttermilk or kefir.
+I use kefir most of the time.

 - You can also use plain yogurt (not Balkan nor Greek as they are too thick) diluted with a bit of milk so that it is the consistency of buttermilk.

 - If you you only have Greek yogurt then you will need to dilute it with more milk to make it as thin as buttermilk and then measure out the required amount.